 Now, before I begin, I realize my opinion may not be a popular one, particularly among the parents of married soldiers.
-But its just that – my opinion – so take it or leave it! 🙂
+But it’s my opinion, so take it or leave it! 🙂

 Two, we don’t have ceremonies when they leave or return.
-When he leaves, I drop him off at the company area and when he returns, I just get a call where he says “I’m home, come pick me up!”.
+When he leaves, I drop him off at the company area, and when he returns, I get a call where he says, “I’m home, come pick me up!”.

 I suppose I’ve stalled enough!
 So on to the real issue.

-Sadly, I’ve known many who have had to go to extremes to see that this happens such as keeping the date of the return a secret or adding two weeks to it.
+Sadly, I’ve known many who have had to go to extremes to see this happen, such as keeping the return date a secret or adding two weeks to it.

 So there you have my opinion on the matter.
 And you’re more than welcome to leave comments if you wish.
 I’m a big girl – I can handle it!